 If you have been arrested for a felony charge, you should talk to an attorney as soon as possible.
 Whether you are entirely innocent of your charges or had a momentary lapse in judgment, you do not deserve to face the harsh Ohio criminal justice system alone.
 Our proven lawyer will handle communications with law enforcement and prevent you from jeopardizing your defense.

-At The Law Office of Brian Jones, we know that our clients are good people who are facing a challenging situation.
+At The Law Office of Brian Jones, LLC, we know that our clients are good people who are facing a challenging situation.
 We will stop at nothing to prove your innocence and protect your reputation from false allegations.
 For clients who may have made a mistake, we will do everything in our power to reduce or eliminate the consequences that you may face.

 Attorney Brian Jones defends clients in all Ohio courts, including the U.S. District Courts for both the Northern and Southern Districts of Ohio.
 Our attorneys are English and Spanish speakers, so you can communicate in whichever language feels most comfortable.